-So here it is: our DIY Outdoor Kitchen.
+So here it is: our DIY Outdoor Kitchen build.

 Appliances, Drawers, and Doors

-We selected the Memphis Pro to be our built-in pellet grill.
+We selected the Memphis Pro to be our built-in pellet smoker/grill.
 We also selected the controller/drawer combo to go along with it.
-We are thrilled with our choice as it is easily the best pellet grill that I’ve had the privilege to cook on.
+We are thrilled with our choice as it is easily the best pellet smoker that I’ve had the privilege to cook on.

-We selected the American Renaissance pro burner to be our built-in side burner.
+We selected the American Renaissance pro burner to be our built-in side burner next to the gas grill.
 It is just so convenient to have a burner outside as we prepare the whole meal in addition to the main dish.
 And we especially love to pull out the center ring to use our round-bottomed wok.